doctorfree/RoonCommandLine/README.md

     $ cd Scripts/Roon
     $ ./install.sh
     # copy the "roon" script to all systems you wish to act as Roon command line

+Finally, note that the roon shell script is not passing credentials in the SSH invocations.
+SSH authentication via public key needs to be enabled and appropriate keys generated and propogated.
+This topic is addressed in various guides on setting up SSH.

 Usage
 -----